rucio/rucio/doc/source/client_howto.rst

 ``Dataset Container commands``
 ------------------------------
-    - create a Dataset Container and include datasets
+    - Create a Dataset Container and include datasets
-    - list the locations of a container
+    - List the locations of a container
     - Remove datasets from a Dataset Container
     - List datasets in a Dataset Container
     - Erase a container